panosoft/slate-replicator/README.md

 #### loadPersonData.js
 This program can be used to test `slate-replicator` by loading the `events` table in the `eventSource` database with realistic looking event data supplied by using the [`faker`](https://www.npmjs.com/package/faker) library.
 #### eventsDiff.js
-This program validates the data in each `events` table being compared, and then compares data in the `events` table in the `eventSource` database with data in the `events` table in the `replicationDestination` database specified in the configuration file.
+This program validates the data in each `events` table being compared, and then compares data in the `events` table in the `eventSource` database with data in the `events` table in the `replicationDestination` database as specified in the configuration file.

-All `events` data row differences can be reported or the program can stop after detecting a configurable number of `events` data row differences.
+This program can be run such that all `events` data row differences can be reported or the program can stop after detecting a configurable number of `events` data row differences.

 The `loadPersonData` and `eventsDiff` programs can be used to test `slate-replicator` in the following manner:
 - Run the `loadPersonData` program to create data in the `events` table in the `eventSource` database.
 Multiple `loadPersonData` programs can be run at the same time for a more robust test.